 We may seek a Breakthrough Therapy Designation for some of our product candidates.
 A breakthrough therapy is defined as a therapy that is intended, alone or in combination with one or more other therapies, to treat a serious or life-threatening disease or condition, and preliminary clinical evidence indicates that the therapy may demonstrate substantial improvement over existing therapies on one or more clinically significant endpoints, such as substantial treatment effects observed early in clinical development.
 For therapies that have been designated as breakthrough therapies, interaction and communication between the FDA and the sponsor of the trial can help to identify the most efficient path for clinical development while minimizing the number of patients placed in ineffective control regimens.
 Therapies designated as breakthrough therapies by the FDA may also be eligible for priority review and accelerated approval.
 Designation as a breakthrough therapy is within the discretion of the FDA.
-Accordingly, even if we believe one of our product candidates meets the criteria for designation as a breakthrough therapy, the FDA may disagree and instead determine not to make such designation.
-In any event, the receipt of a Breakthrough Therapy Designation for a product candidate may not result in a faster development process, review or approval compared to therapies considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.
-In addition, even if one or more of our product candidates qualify as breakthrough therapies, the FDA may later decide that such product candidates no longer meet the conditions for qualification or decide that the time period for FDA review or approval will not be shortened.
+Accordingly, even if we believe one of our product candidates meets the criteria for designation as a breakthrough therapy.
+Therapy Designation for a product candidate may not result in a faster development process, review or approval compared to therapies considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.
+In addition, even if one or more of our product candidates qualify as breakthrough therapies, the time period for FDA review or approval will not be shortened.

 We have obtained and may seek Fast Track Designation for some of our product candidates.
-For instance, CTX001 has been granted Fast Track Designation by the FDA for the treatment of TDT and SCD.
+For instance, exa-cel has been granted Fast Track Designation by the FDA for the treatment of TDT and SCD.
 If a therapy is intended for the treatment of a serious or life-threatening condition and the therapy demonstrates the potential to address unmet medical needs for this condition, the therapy sponsor may apply for Fast Track Designation.
 The FDA has broad discretion whether or not to grant this designation, so even if we believe a particular product candidate is eligible for this designation; we cannot assure you that the FDA would decide to grant it.
 Even if we do receive Fast Track Designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
 For Fast Track products, sponsors may have greater interactions with the FDA and the FDA may initiate review of sections of a Fast Track product's marketing application before the application is complete.
 This rolling review may be available if the FDA determines, after preliminary evaluation of clinical data submitted by the sponsor, that a Fast Track product may be effective.
 The sponsor must also provide, and the FDA must approve, a schedule for the submission of the remaining information and the sponsor must pay applicable user fees.
 However, the FDA's time period goal for reviewing an application does not begin until the last section of the application is submitted.
 The FDA may withdraw Fast Track Designation if it believes that the designation is no longer supported by data from our clinical development program.
 Fast Track Designation alone does not guarantee qualification for the FDA's priority review procedures.